-In previous years Siemens had developed two online training modules entitled "Sustainability in the Supply Chain" and "Supplier Qualification: General Approach".
+Siemens has two online training modules entitled "Sustainability in the Supply Chain" and "Supplier Qualification: General Approach".
 These trainings are mandatory for all employees with purchasing responsibility and highlight the importance of the Code of Conduct for Siemens Suppliers and Third-Party Intermediaries.
 Completion forms part of an employee's annual performance targets and therefore subject to formal monitoring.
+Siemens continues with the investigation of further training provisions in order to capture additional employees and new requirements.